The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 For this, you can conduct a SWOT analysis.
 This helps you study your competition and know what they’re doing better than you.
 It also helps you identify the USPs you bring to the market so you can capitalize on them.

-As you do so, look at your potential weaknesses, for instance, financial constraints.
+As you do so, look at your potential weaknesses.
+For instance, financial constraints can be a limiting factor when starting a real estate LLC.
 Anything you think would impede your progress.
 This helps you come up with solutions early enough.

-Last but not least, you’ll need an exit plan.
-No one sets their business up for failure, but if it happens, you’ll need a backup plan.
+Last but not least, you’ll need an exit plan when starting a real estate LLC.
+No one sets their business up for failure, but you’ll need a backup plan if it happens.
 This is important to save your business or minimize your losses in case things don’t work as per your business plan.

-Complete Real Estate LLC Licensing Requirements
+2. Complete Real Estate LLC Licensing Requirements

 With a real estate LLC, you don’t necessarily have to register your business in your home state.
 Therefore, you will need to know the regulations for each state before you decide to start a foreign LLC there.
 You can find these regulations on the Secretary of State’s website for each region.